seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 I warrant your honour.

 **DUKE VINCENTIO**
-The warrants for yourself; take heed to’t.
+The warrants for yourself; take heed to't.

 **ISABELLA**
-This gentleman told somewhat of my tale,–
+This gentleman told somewhat of my tale,--

 **LUCIO**
 Right.

 **DUKE VINCENTIO**
-It may be right; but you are i’ the wrong
+It may be right; but you are i' the wrong
 To speak before your time.
 Proceed.

 **ISABELLA**
 I went
-To this pernicious caitiff deputy,–
+To this pernicious caitiff deputy,--

 **DUKE VINCENTIO**
-That’s somewhat madly spoken.
+That's somewhat madly spoken.

 **ISABELLA**
 Pardon it;